Invisible Friends: World Premiere Reviews

 Seeking comfort in her childhood invisible friend Zara, we see the edges of reality become blurred as Lucy's imagination takes over.

-Woman In Mind.
+This is the world of Lucy's alter ego, a reminder of Woman In Mind.
 And Zara, dressed in white and in turns mild then menacing, is merely a mirror of the girl's own weaknesses and failings.

 Zara declares, 'anything can happen if you really want it to', but as with any moral tale Lucy starts to face the consequences.